 In North Carolina, there are several requirements for completing an advance directive.
 Health care powers of attorney, living wills, and advance instructions for mental health treatment must be 1) written; 2) signed while the individual can still make and communicate health care decisions; 3) witnessed and signed by two qualified adults; and 4) notarized.
 Qualified witnesses must be competent adults who witness the signing of the advance directive, and cannot be relatives or beneficiaries to the individual completing the advance directive.
-Witnesses also cannot be physicians, nurses, or any licensed or paid employee of the individual lives or is being treated.
+Witnesses also cannot be physicians, nurses, or any licensed or paid employee of the individual's health care providers or of a health care facility where the individual lives or is being treated.
 Individuals can register their advance directives with the North Carolina Advance Health Care Directive Registry (see page 58 for additional information on the Advance Health Care Directive Registry).